adri1197/DP_Image-Binary-Classification/README.md

 The main goal is to implement this neural network in Intel´s devices.
 Hence, we will use the [OpenVino Toolkit](https://software.intel.com/en-us/openvino-toolkit) to obtain a multiplatform and optimized model to be used in Intel´s hardware.
 ## **Neural Network**
-The NN is deployed in Keras by [Tensorflow](https://www.tensorflow.org/api_docs/python/tf) using Python.
+This CNN (Convolutional Neural Network) is deployed in Keras by [Tensorflow](https://www.tensorflow.org/api_docs/python/tf) using Python.
 The version of Tensorflow is **2.0** for development, but for OpenVino, the **v1.15** is needed (check the rest of tools and dependencies in OpenVino´s web).
 This model is formed by the next layers:

 ![kitten](docs/model_layers.png "Model")
 ## **Software**